NormanTUD/OmniOpt/.gui/_tutorials/folder_structure.md

 - `defective_nodes`: A list of nodes that were detected as defective, i.e. a GPU was allocated but none was given.
 Requires `--auto_exclude_defective_hosts` to be set
 - `experiment_name`: The name of this experiment
 - `experiment_overview.txt`: A table showing different parameters relating to the current experiment
+- `external_generator`: A file containing the path for the external generator
 - `failed_jobs`: The number of failed jobs
 - `follow`: Exists if the job was started with --follow.
 Only used for continued jobs
 - `generation_strategy`: A file containing the given generation strategy